oqolarte/oblong/content/project/bujo.md

 Sample of non-log Collections that I write from the back door:
 - cooking recipes
 - instructions on how to do a recurring thing
-- listicles I copied from the internet that I need to access offline
+- listicles I hand-copied from the internet that I need to access offline

 The notebook is done when notes from the front and back finally meet in the middle.